-We will be flexible about this schedule, but this will help us to structure the class, also check the calendar in the last page of this syllabi.
-We will have five sessions a week, here are the plan of the class sessions tentatively:
+We will be flexible about this schedule, but this will help us to structure the class, also check the calendar in the last page.
+We will have five sessions a week, here are the plan of the class sessions tentatively (depending on the weeks - see the course calendar at the last page of this syllabus):

-Day-1: Lecture (chapter coverage see below for the schedule)
+Monday: Lecture (chapter coverage see below for the schedule) Tuesday: Solving selected end-of-chapter questions Wednesday: In-class exercises (teamwork) Thursday: Weekly Quiz (15-20 multiple-choice questions) for 20 minutes (approximately)) Friday: Article Discussion or Documentary Video presentation (30-minute) followed by y discussion.

-Day-2: continued lecture with some examples and problem-solving exercises

-Day-3: In-class group exercises (teamwork)

-Day-4: Weekly Quiz (20 multiple-choice questions) for 30-40 minutes answering a few key questions in the form of mini essays.

-Day-5: Alternately, discuss current news/articles or documentary DVD presentation (30-minute), followed with

-There will be two 50-minute exams during the quarter, about eight quizzes, and ten group exercises.
+There will be three 50-minute exams during the quarter, and a two-hour final exam.